AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 Cohorts are grouped together by a timestamp, like **registration date** or **first order date**.

+   >[!NOTE]
+   >
-**Note**: You cannot use the same timestamp that the metric is built on for the cohort date.
+   >You cannot use the same timestamp that the metric is built on for the cohort date.
 For an analysis that requires this, you can use the Standard report builder instead.

 #### 2. Cohort time period